The College of Literature, Science, and the Arts at the University of Michigan is proudly announcing the Beinecke Scholarship Program.

 How to Apply

 - How to Apply: To begin the application process, applicants need to take admission to the university.
-After then, you need to complete the application form through the link.
+After then, you need to complete the scholarship application form through the link.

 - Supporting Documents: Participants must have to submit a current resume or CV, transcripts, a statement of 1,000 words from the student devoted to describing their research or creative interests for graduating study and career aspirations beyond these studies and submit to [email protected] with “Beinecke Application” in the subject line.